‘Sesame Street’s’ Autistic Muppet Julia Makes Her TV Debut On April 10

 — Mashable (@mashable) April 2, 2017

 Elizabeth told WWLTV she was excited to see Sesame Street would be featuring Julia.
-In fact, this five-year-old did attend the national rollout of Julia at the National Autism Conference which took place in New Orleans.
+In fact, this five-year-old did attend the national rollout of Julia at the National Autism Conference, which took place in New Orleans.
 Elizabeth – and many others including the son of the puppeteer for Julia who is also autistic – believes this new Muppet may help other children to be more accepting and understanding of the disorder.

 Kudos for Sesame Street for helping with #AutismAwareness… https://t.co/wY7F31kivE